Nucleus-Lab/visualyze/README.md

 # Visualyze: AI-Powered On-Chain Data Query, Visualization, and Analysis Tool

-A web application that allows users to chat with an AI agent to generate D3.js visualizations.
+Visualyze is an AI-powered tool that enables users to query, analyze, and visualize on-chain data using natural language.

+With Visualyze, you can:
+🔹 Ask questions in plain English—no complex queries required 🔹 Get intuitive, interactive visualizations instantly 🔹 Let AI handle the tedious data processing for you

-Our SubscriptionNFT contract is deployed at on BSCTestnet.
+Our SubscriptionNFT contract is deployed on BSC Testnet.
 Check out the contract and related transaction histories here: https://testnet.bscscan.com/address/0xd63878fce308fdc2864b296334d96403910edb77

 ## Features